sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

       const jsxElement = <h1>I am a JSX element</h1>

       // we render the JSX element using the ReactDOM package
-      // ReactDOM has the render method and the render method takes two argument ReactDOM.render(jsxElement, rootElement)
+      // ReactDOM has the render method and the render method takes two arguments ReactDOM.render(jsxElement, rootElement)
     </script>
   </body>